nagpallab/nagpallab.github.io/research.md

   <div class="research-block-content">
     <img src="/assets/images/research-integrative.png" alt="Integrative genomics research" class="research-block-img">
     <div>
-      <p>Integrative genomics enables the integration of genetics with dynamic variables such as transcriptomics and metabolomics to unravel the complexity of common diseases.
-An important goal of clinical genomics is to not only predict disease onset but progression to adverse outcomes, recurrence as well as response to treatments.</p>
+      <p>An important goal of clinical genomics is to not only predict disease onset but progression to adverse outcomes, recurrence as well as response to treatments.
+Integrative genomics enables the integration of genetics with dynamic variables such as transcriptomics and metabolomics to unravel the complexity of common diseases. </p>
       <p><strong>Key Publications:</strong></p>
       <ul class="key-pubs">
         <li>Gettler K, Nagpal S, Washburn S, et al. Post-operative ileum transcriptomics implicates sex-biased mechanisms of Crohn's disease recurrence. <span class="pub-journal">Gastroenterology</span> (2025).</li>